brooklynrail/brooklynrail-platform/content/events/2020/07/suzanne-blier-with-coco-fusco.md

 ---
 title: Suzanne Blier with Coco Fusco
-summary: Suzanne Blier with Coco Fusco
+summary: Art historian Suzanne Blier will be in conversation with artist and writer, Coco Fusco.
+We'll conclude with a poetry reading from Corrine Fitzpatrick.
 people:
   - person: suzanne-blier
     event_bio: "Suzanne Preston Blier is an American art historian who currently